travigd/documentation/server/cluster-without-manager-nodes.md

 ---
-title: "Setting up a Cluster using only Database Nodes (OSS)"
 section: "Server"
 version: "4.0.2"
 ---

+# Setting up a Cluster using only Database Nodes (OSS)

 Effective September of 2013 <!-- TODO: A version might be better, remove date reference or reference completely --> all the clustering code for Event Store has been open sourced (under the normal BSD-3 license as the rest of the code).
 This document will look at how you can setup a highly available cluster using the open source components.